Caroline’s university instruction manual served as our guide.

 Side zip, no pockets, semi-high wasted so I could wear a short top without having to worry about my midriff popping through — I’m no longer 30 and in any case, exposing my belly button was never my thing.

 We started by taking every conceivable body measurement: not just the main ones — bust, waist (tip: always add the thickness of two fingers to the waist measurement), hips, back, neck, but everything in between as well, standing up and sitting down

 I now have a complete set of measurements that I can use to build or adjust any pattern – shirt, dress, skirt, shorts, slacks.
 Good motivation for not gaining weight and adding unwanted inches.

 We spent a good 2.5 hours adding every one of my measurements to a large sheet of tracing paper in accordance with the guide’s placement instructions.

-At times it felt like we were building a new house — it cannot be that far removed from what an architect does.
+At times it felt like we were designing the layout of a new house — it cannot be that far removed from what an architect does.
 Seriously.

 By the end of our first lesson, we had constructed from my measurements a very exact drawing of a pair of slacks.
 Caroline instructed me to place a fresh piece of paper over the original and trace out the main outline minus all the numbers.

 My homework was to take the paper home, add 5/8″ seams all around (except at the waist), cut out the pattern pieces (two pieces, one for two fronts and one for two backs) and from this make a muslin.
 I found muslin fabric at Alja (2, rue de Grenus) near Manor in downtown Geneva.

 As Caroline predicted, the slacks were not an exact fit (they were slightly large and low) and the darts and leg lengths were a little bit off, but it was exciting to see how from my basic measurements, something very close to my figure was taking shape.